jakubwro/SineWaves.jl/doc/src/wizard.md

 > master
 ```

-Then the Wizard can will ask if you want to include additional sources or binary dependencies but I am going to skip that by answering `N`.
+Then the Wizard can will ask if you want to include additional sources.
+I am going to skip that by answering `N`.

 ## Binary dependencies